South Island Itinerary 10 days

 Hostel details

 • Nomads Queenstown.
-I will not stay at this hostel ever.
+I will never stay at this hostel.
 This was extremely crowded and dirty.

 • 5 – 11, Church Street, Queenstown.